pombase/canto/root/docs/md/canto_admin/configuration_file.md

 ### diploid_mode
 If 1, allow diploids to be created and used in genotypes.

+### allele_note_types
+A map from allele note type name to note config.
+At the moment the only configuration for each note type is the `display_name` to show in the note editing dialog.
+Example configuration: `{ phenotype: { display_name: Phenotype } }`

 ### db_initial_data
 Data needed to initialise a Canto instance.